-In this section we describe a concrete UI for the Query Tool, based on natural language generation.
+In this section we describe the basic elements of the concrete UI Quelo, based on natural language generation.
 In the UI, the query is represented as a continuous string of natural language text, composed of a sequence of coherent text constituents called spans.
 Each of the tags occurring in the query is associated with a span by means of an injective mapping.
 As for each edge there is one and only one corresponding edge tag, if a span is associated with the tag of an edge we simply say that the span is associated with that edge.

-The English sentence representing the query in the UI is generated by the NLG sub-system, which will be described in the next section.
-An example of the textual rendering of the query in natural language as displayed by the UI is given in Figure 7.
+The English sentence representing the query in the UI is generated by the NLG subsystem, which will be described in the next section.
+Here is an example of the textual rendering of the query in natural language as displayed by the UI: